-The Council's available-for-sale financial assets comprise the Council's insurance fund investments.
+The Council's "fair value through other comprehensive income" assets comprise its insurance fund investments.
 The fair value of the insurance fund investments equates to the market value of those investments, and this valuation has been provided by the Council's investment manager, Aberdeen Standard Capital.